-“What the hell does that matter?” he demanded.
+“What the hell does that matter?”

 “I’m not in the closet!” he retorted.
-“I fucking hate that term…” Even if he knew it was true.
+“I fucking hate that term.”
+Even if he knew it was true…

-The elevator had stopped on the second level, and as the doors opened, two young women entered in.
+The elevator stopped on the second level, and as the doors opened, two young women entered in.
 They were dressed in tight clothing and shiny jewelry and meticulous hair styles.
 Each smiled at Ben and Audra, recognition of the siblings instant.
 Each voiced excited good mornings, unaware of the disruption they’d caused.
 In unison, Ben and Audra plastered on their smiles and offered greetings in return, forcing charm through irritation like water through rocks.
 Leaning in closer to Ben, Audra whispered, “We’re not your enemies here.
 Cut us some slack, okay?”

-“I will if you will,” he whispered in return.
+“I will if you will.”

 Ben frowned.
 He was supposed to be waiting in the truck two blocks away, as planned – not sitting in the fucking hotel lobby like a displaced tourist, attracting attention.